maxlem24/DNSComparator/README.md

-# Content :
+# Goal :
-Scripts to test how DNS respond to threats domains

-A list of IP addresses corresponding to block pages is also provided.
-You can change it with your own block pages IP addresses.
+The goal of this project is to test the blockrate of the DNS solution you use in your company

-# Use :
+# Usage :
-The DNS to test should be in a `.txt` file over the format :

-`<DNS Server Address>` `<DNS Name>` `<options>`

-To see which options are available, you can check the man page of `dig`

-To launch the test; you should be in the root folder of this repository, and execute the script `dnsComparatorglobal.sh` with the name of your `.txt` file as argument
+-l filename : Set the list of DNS to test **required**.
+The format is `ServerAddress Name Options`.
+Options are used for DNS-Over-Https, with `ServerAddress` the domain and `Options` the path, beginning with `/`

+-b filename : Set the list of the blockpages IP adresses **required** You will find the blockpages addresses in the settings of your DNS Provider.
+You can also run a first time the app, and check in the verbose folder which address at more frequent that the others.

+-d filename : Set the list of domains to test. *Default: valid.txt*

+-f : Force the use of the list of domains if it is been updated since more than 24 hours

+-h : Display the use of the command

 # Results :

-The script will make the tests requests for you, and the results will be on a `results.txt` file.
-You will see the number of blocked requests and the ratio
+In the file `results.txt`, you will find the blockrate of each solution tested.
+A `verbose` folder is also create, with the list of timed-out and non-blocked address for each solution.